 top of page

 Values Act (HB 1222) (Ending 287g Agreements.)
 This bill will terminate 287g Agreements, also known as Intergovernmental Service Agreements between ICE and local law enforcement agencies that “deputize” local law enforcement officers to serve, in effect, as ICE agents.
-Three counties – Cecil, Fredrick and Harford – have 287g agreements.
+Several counties – Carroll, Cecil, Fredrick, Garrett, Harford, St. Mary's and Washington – have 287g agreements.
 This bill seeks to end these agreements.
 Immigration enforcement is a Federal responsibility and Federal, not state or county resources should be used for this purpose.
-To take action to encourage your lawmakers to support this bill, visit our UU Legislative Ministry of Maryland Take Action Page and scroll down to the Immigration Section

 © 2023 by The Voice Project.
 Proudly created with Wix.com